f-roof/.github/profile/README.md

 - Existing roof-gardens have too many unnecessary layers, thus being expensive.
 One layer should be enough.
 - Soil on the roof provides thermal insulation, so the attic becomes less hot during summer.
 - The air behind solar panels could be circulated (with a fan) so the panels' temperature will be reduced and their efficiency will be increased.
-- Wood should not be utilized construction purposes.
+- Wood should not be utilized for construction purposes.
 Trees are more important than for building houses!

 ## Maker